mragan2/science-codeevolve/README.md

 1. **Initialization**: Start with an initial code template and system prompt that defines the task

-2. **Selection**: Choose parent programs based on fitness
+2. **Selection**: Choose parent and inspiration programs based on fitness
    - **Exploration mode**: Random or uniform selection for broad search
    - **Exploitation mode**: Tournament or roulette selection for refinement

 3. **Variation**: Generate new candidates through LLM-driven operations
    - **Exploration**: Broad modifications with meta-prompting
-   - **Exploitation**: Targeted improvements with conversation history and inspiration programs
+   - **Exploitation**: Targeted improvements with conversation history

 4. **Code Generation**: LLM produces SEARCH/REPLACE diffs
    - Only specified code blocks are modified (between markers)